ksdt/winter18designs/README.md

 You can then go into the wordpress backend ([one.wordpress.test/wp-admin]), navigate to Appearance->Themes and select the theme "winter18redesign"

-Finally, after you have logged into Wordpress, install the plugin "All-In-One WP Migration and activate it.
+Finally, after you have logged into Wordpress, install the plugin "All-In-One WP Migration" and activate it.
 Get in touch the with Computer Engineer to have him or her export a current KSDT site that will be used for local development.

    [one.wordpress.test]: <http://one.wordpress.test>
    [one.wordpress.test/wp-admin]: <http://local.wordpress.test/wp-admin>